versatica/JsSIP/BUILDING.md

 $ grunt -version
 ```

-Finally, run the test units and get a complete version of JsSIP:
+Finally, run `grunt` command with no arguments to get a complete version of JsSIP:
 ```
 $ grunt
 ```

-The built version of JsSIP will be available in the `dist/` subdirectory in both flavors: normal and minified.
-Both linted with [JSHint](http://www.jshint.com/).
+The built version of JsSIP will be available in the `dist/` subdirectory in both flavors: normal (uncompressed)  and minified, both linted with [JSHint](http://www.jshint.com/).
+There will be also a file named `dist/jssip-devel.js` which is an exact copy of the uncompressed file.

+## Faster development

+Run `grunt devel` for just generating the `dist/jssip-devel.js` file.

-## Running test units
+## Test units

 JsSIP includes test units based on [QUnit](http://qunitjs.com/).
-Run them as follows:
+Test units use the `dist/jssip-devel.js` file.
+Run the tests as follows:
 ```
 $ grunt test

 Running "qunit:noWebRTC" (qunit) task
 Testing testNoWebRTC.html.........OK
->> 206 assertions passed (213ms)
+>> 250 assertions passed (177ms)
 ```

 ## Changes in JsSIP grammar